adetokunbo/challengehub.app/_paragraphs/en/about/01-about.md

 ---
-heading: ChallengeHub stands for
+heading: At ChallengeHub we stand for
 has_content: true
 lang: en
 page_name: about
 position: 1
 ---
-### Effective education management, achieved through
+### Effective education management

 - __Easy active learning implementation__
 We believe that the teacher should be free to teach and not need to worry about the technical details of enhanced education.